 Always choose bright, plump kumquats.
-They won't have much of an aroma, but their peels should look shiny and taut.
+They will not have much of an aroma, but their peels should look shiny and taut.
 Store kumquats at room temperature.

-This is one type of citrus fruit you don't peel!
+This is one type of citrus fruit you not peel.
 Kumquats are great just as they are, skin and all.
 The peel is actually a bit sweeter than the pulp, so eating them whole gives them a balanced flavor.
 Keep a bowl on the counter for an easy, vitamin C-packed snack.
-(You can spit out the seeds if you want, but they're edible too.)
+You can spit out the seeds if you want, but they are edible too.